Transverse Extension of Partons in the Proton probed by Deeply Virtual Compton Scattering: Data analysis

 After the application of the above described selection criteria a kinematic fit is performed, which is constrained by requiring a single-photon final state in order to obtain the best possible determination of all kinematic parameters in a given event.
 Figure~\ref{fig:3phi} shows the number of selected single-photon events as a function of $\phigg$ for three different regions in the virtual-photon energy $\nu$.

-The data are compared to the sum of a Monte Carlo simulation of the BH process only, which is normalized to the total integrated luminosity of the data, and the estimated $\pi^0$ contamination.
+The data are compared to the sum of a Monte Carlo simulation of the BH process only, which is normalised to the total integrated luminosity of the data, and the estimated $\pi^0$ contamination.
 For large values of $\nu$, the data agree reasonably well with the expectation that only the BH process contributes.
 For intermediate and small values of $\nu$, sizable contributions from the DVCS process and the BH-DVCS interference are observed.

 From here on, the analysis is performed in the region of small $\nu$ using a three-dimensional equidistant grid with four bins in $|t|$ from 0.08\,\qsqU \ to 0.64\,\qsqU \,, 11 bins in $\nu$ from 10\,GeV to 32\,GeV, and four bins in $Q^2$ from 1\,\qsqU \ to 5\,\qsqU.
-For each bin the acceptance correction is applied and the contribution of the BH process is subtracted together with the full $\pi^0$ contamination.
+For each bin the acceptance correction is applied and the contribution of the BH process is subtracted together with the estimated $\pi^0$ contamination.
 The photon flux factor is applied on an event-by-event basis according to Eq.~(\ref{eq:flux_relation}).
 In every of the four bins in $|t|$, the mean value of the cross section is obtained by averaging over $Q^2$ and $\nu$.
-Since the COMPASS acceptance is symmetric with respect to $\phigg$, the integration indicated in Eq.~(\ref{eq:phi_int}) cancels the sine terms of $\di\sigma^I$ in Eq.~(\ref{eq:phi_mods}) without explicitly taking into account the acceptance as a function of $\phigg$.
-Therefore, assuming leading order in $\alpha_S$ and the leading-twist approximation, the extracted result is sensitive to the quantity $c_0^{DVCS}$ only.

-The $t$-dependence of the average of the extracted $\mu^+$ and $\mu^-$ cross sections is shown in Fig.~\ref{fig:x_sec}, with the numerical values given in Table~\ref{tab:1}.
-The main systematic uncertainty on the cross section is asymmetric and it amounts to at most $+19$\% and $-9$\% for large values of $|t|$.
-It is linked to the normalization of the data in the large $\nu$-range with respect to the precisely calculable Bethe-Heitler contribution.
-Radiative corrections are not applied but an estimate is included in the systematic uncertainties.
-The subtracted amount of $\pi^0$ background is translated into an uni-directional systematic uncertainty of at most $+12$\%, which is related to the detection of photons and originates from a possible bias on the low energy-thresholds of the electromagnetic calorimeters.
+When determining the cross section in bins of $\phigg$, no significant dependence on $\phigg$ is observed.
+According to Eq.~(\ref{eq:phi_mods}), the extracted result is in such a case sensitive to the quantity $c_0^{DVCS}$ only.